mutaphysis/swiftpp/README.md

-Note
-====
-Re-entrency and thread safety has been fixed in the C++ / swift bridge.
-Update to that latest version.

 swiftpp
 =======

-An attempt at a C++ to swift bridge.
+A C++ to swift bridge.

 Introduction
 ===========

 swiftpp is a clang tool that automatically generate the glue code to let a swift class inherit from a C++ class.
 You can override C++ virtual methods from the swift derivative as well.

 Things like this become possible: